cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/redeployment-hook.md

 permalink: /:collection/:path
 ---

-## About redeployment hooks
+## Overview

-Redeployment hooks allow you to achieve continuous deployment by deploying your application when you push a change to your Git repository or have a CI push success.
+Redeployment hooks allow you to achieve continuous deployment by deploying your application whenever you push a change to your Git repository or push your CI successfully.

-### Where to find your redeployment hook?
+### Accessing redeployment hooks

-Your redeployment hook URL is automatically generated for each of your applications.
-You can found your unique redeployment hook URL on your application overview page (available via the **Settings & Information** link in the right-hand navigation menu)
+A unique redeployment hook URL is automatically generated for each Maestro applications.
+To access it:

-### For Maestro Applications
+1. Open the application overview page from your [Dashboard](https://app.cloud66.com/dashboard)
+2. Click on *Settings & Information*  in the **Application** panel on the right of the screen
+3. Click on the *Information* panel

+You can use the **Redeployment Hook** URL to trigger automated deployments via your preferred Git or CI service.

+### Services modifier

-Maestro can have multiple services which can rely on a combination of either Image or Git sources.
+You might have multiple services which rely on a combination of images or Git sources.
 Furthermore, the Git sources can be the same or different branches, or even completely different repositories.

-To handle this, we have introduced an addition _services modifier_ that can be appended to the redeployment hook to specify which services to redeploy (the _services modifier_ is a query string parameter).
+To handle this you can append your redployment hook with a  _services modifier_ as a query string parameter.

-When a redeployment hook is invoked:

-1. If the commit hook payload includes Git information (Git source, branch and/or reference) then we will attempt to find a matching service on your application that corresponds to the above information.
-If there is a match then we will deploy _only_ the services that have a Git type (_not_ the Image-based services).
-Note that the matching service will also build based on the Git ref that is present in the payload.
-2. If the commit hook payload does not include Git information, then we will automatically redeploy _all_ services defined on your application.
-3. If you use the **services** modifier to specify which specific services you want to deploy when the commit hook is invoked, then the same logic applies as in 1) and 2) above, the only difference being that we will always deploy the services you have specified if deployment will occur.

-Some examples below will illustrate how to add a **services modifier**.
-Note that the xxxx/yyyy in the examples is for illustrative purposes only and should be replaced with your redeployment URL on your application information page.
+### Usage examples

 An example redeployment hook **without a services modifier:**

 ```